-Apollo increased heart rate variability in 100% of athletes in an independent university pilot study.
+The Apollo wearable increased heart rate variability in 100% of athletes in an independent university pilot study.

 Elite athletes and coaches are always looking for an edge.
 For over a decade, the impact of touch and heart rate variability training has been a critical part of athletic recovery, from massage and float tanks to stretching and compression.
 The objective was to assess how the Apollo Neuro technology would impact athletic recovery and performance in athletes.

-Apollo improved HRV in 40 out of 40 athletes.
-Those athletes who had the lowest HRV at baseline showed the most significant net gain in HRV and experienced the most noticeable improvement in how they subjectively felt after using Apollo.
+Those athletes who had the lowest HRV at baseline showed the most significant net gain in HRV and experienced the most noticeable improvement in how they subjectively felt after using the Apollo wearable.

 - Improved how quickly athletes recovered from physical exercise, as measured by their heart rate (HR) and systolic blood pressure (SBP).
 On average, within 5 minutes of completing intense physical exercise, athlete’s HR and SBP lowered 10-15 points faster than their baseline recovery time when using Apollo following intense exercise.